Praqma/OctoCopDD/blogpost.md

 # The working:
-OCDD is actually a shell script, aptly named 'ocdd.sh', which can actually be considered as an add-on to your docker host serving as CoDe server.
-(You can actually use it in situations other than a pure CoDe server).
+OCDD is actually a shell script, aptly named 'ocdd.sh'.

+It can be considered as an add-on to your docker host serving as CoDe server.
 By add-on, I mean that it will not affect any docker/compose application currently running on your server, with two exceptions:

 * If you are running some DNS service listening on port 53(tcp,udp)
 * If you are running some web service on port 80

 You can either disable OCDD's internal web service completely in docker-compose or configure it to run on a different port.
 If you are running some DNS service on your CoDe server, then OCDD will not work for you, it's DNS service is at the heart of it's overall design.

-So, what happens when you run OCDD?
+###So, what happens when you run OCDD?

 Well, first it initializes itself - which you have to do manually, the first time.
 Then, when run in the normal mode, it finds all the containers running on the Docker host, assigns an IP address from the unused range of IPs we know about - to the network interface of the server, sets up necessary iptables forwarding rules, and updates it's DNS zone file for the sub-domain it is responsible for.

-That's it!
+**That's it!**

 You then access each service (running as a container) on the CoDe server, using it's DNS name or infrastructure IP from anywhere on the network.

+#The prerequisites

 The following are prerequisites for OCDD to work correctly on a Docker host:
 * You can use root to setup OCDD.
 * You can also use a normal user to set up OCDD.
 In that case the user needs to have password-less sudo access.
-* In addition to having Docker / Docker-Engine and Docker-Compose, you need to have git (to download this repo - of-course), and [jq](https://stedolan.github.io/jq/download/).
+* In addition to having [Docker](https://www.docker.com/) / Docker-Engine and Docker-Compose, you need to have [git](https://git-scm.com/) (to download this repo - of-course), and [jq](https://stedolan.github.io/jq/download/).
 * You need to setup a persistent storage location (with correct ownership/permissions) on your Docker host for DNS and www services which comes with OCDD.
 In my case it is `/opt/ocdd/` , which contains dns and www directories inside it.
 * You need to know the name of the sub-domain you want your DNS service to be authoritative for.
 * You need to know the range of IPs you can use for your containers.